-Our Private Client team does what it says: it looks after the personal affairs of private individuals, many of whom have already got to know us through our services to protect the legal aspects of their business.
+Our Private Wealth team does what it says: it looks after the personal affairs of private individuals, many of whom have already got to know us through our services to protect the legal aspects of their business.

 The Corporate Wills and BPE at Work packages are designed to meet the needs of business owners, and look at future-proofing your business interests and the interests of your employees – one of your biggest assets.